kd1882/watch-commander/README.md

 - department info
     - add way to update, photo for department, acl?

-- contact the devs form actually sends an email
+- contact the devs form adds a ticket to a database?

 - add FAQ's